qlik-oss/core-website/docs/services/qix-engine/script_syntax/05_Date_and_time_functions.md

 ## timezone

-This function returns the name of the current time zone, as defined in Windows.
+This function returns the name of the current time zone, as defined in the operating system.

 `TimeZone()`